-In 2019, I talked about resisting the urge to splurge unnecessarily and clothing pieces you won't regret buying.
-I'm obviously not against shopping, but how do you do it right?
-When you know it's time to shop, how do you put together a clothing shopping list & make sure you get the things you need...and maybe a couple that you want? 😉
+Previously, I’ve talked about resisting the urge to splurge unnecessarily and clothing pieces you won’t regret buying.
+I’m obviously not against shopping, but how do you do it right?
+When you know it’s time to shop, how do you put together a clothing shopping list and make sure you get the things you need…and maybe a couple that you want? 😉

 Moving forward, I want to shop more sustainably.
 I say more, not totally!
-If you've followed me from my budget-friendly days, don't worry, I won't give up fast fashion completely or my chic while keeping it cheap looks.
+If you’ve followed me from my budget-friendly days, don’t worry, I won’t give up fast fashion completely or my chic while keeping it cheap looks.
 I heart H&M and TjMaxx, but I do want to try out brands such as Madewell, Sezane, and Everlane.
-These brands have been on my radar for a while and in 2020, I want to pick up some new pieces from them.
+These brands have been on my radar for a while and I’m looking forward to trying them out.

 But before you start picking up new pieces, you need to start with a clothing shopping list.
 And that’s why you’re here!
 So let’s dive in.